 In this post, I’ll compare these two statistics.
 We’ll also work through a regression example to help make the comparison.
 I think you’ll see that the oft overlooked standard error of the regression can tell you things that the high and mighty R-squared simply can’t.
 At the very least, you’ll find that the standard error of the regression is a great tool to add to your statistical toolkit!

 Comparison of R-squared to the Standard Error of the Regression (S)

-You can find the standard error of the regression, also known as the standard error of the estimate, near R-squared in the goodness-of-fit section of most statistical output.
+You can find the standard error of the regression, also known as the standard error of the estimate and the residual standard error, near R-squared in the goodness-of-fit section of most statistical output.
 Both of these measures give you a numeric assessment of how well a model fits the sample data.
 However, there are differences between the two statistics.